thakur-nandan/thakur-nandan.github.io/_teaching/2022-winter-teaching-02.md

 location: "Waterloo, ON, Canada"
 ---

-Worked as TA for the CS 136 undergraduate-level course on Elementary Algorithm Design and Data Abstraction in University of Waterloo.
-Addressed students' doubts and marked student assignments weekly in C Programming.
+<p style="font-size: 15px;">Worked as TA for the CS 136 undergraduate-level course on Elementary Algorithm Design and Data Abstraction in University of Waterloo.
+Addressed students' doubts and marked student assignments weekly in C Programming.</p>